Machine Learning and Data Science for Data Analytics

 Supervised Learning

 A computer is educated to carry out a task by being provided samples of desired input and output in the supervised learning method of machine learning.
-The examples are then used by the computer to deduce how to carry out the work by itself.

 For this, you should get familiar with these concepts: